 (May 26, 1894 – January 11, 1980)

-Life Sketch/Tribute written by Violet and John Melenchuk
+Life Sketch/Tribute written by daughter-in law, Violet and son, John Melenchuk

 Read at the Funeral Service, Beauvallon, Alberta